ch-bu/machine-learning/README.md

 ## My goal

-After getting a first glimpse into Numpy, pandas and matplotlib in the [Titanic Survival Exploration Project](https://github.com/ch-bu/udacity_titanic-survival-exploration) I try to improve my skills in these libraries.
-My goal is to get acquainted with different supervised learning algorithms in a real project.
-I haven't masterered the concepts of variance and bias down cold yet.
-This project should improve my knowledge about it.
+After getting a first glimpse into numpy, pandas and matplotlib in the [Titanic Survival Exploration Project](https://github.com/ch-bu/udacity_titanic-survival-exploration) I try to improve solve another little machine learnig problem.
+My goal is to get acquainted with another supervised learning algorithms in a real project.
+I haven't mastered the concepts of variance and bias and cross-validation down cold yet.
+I want to fresh up on that.

+The final project can be found [here](http://ch-bu.github.io/udacity/boston_housing.html).

 ## Run